pradip10/c1/README.md

 git clone git@github.com:pradip10/c1.git
 ```
  - Make acoupe of changes
-  -- In `pub_key.tf` replace *public_key* with your public key.
+  -- In `pub_key.tf` add your public key in *public_key* .
 Else you'll not be al to login to the machine.
   -- In `variables.tf` replace the default value of *ec2_ami_id* with the right AMI id for your region.

  - Apply the terraform code: